The Ultimate LA Travel Guide – Jetset’s Best Guide to Los Angeles, Malibu, Santa Monica, and More

 The different neighborhoods in LA – Where Should You Go on Your First Trip to LA (or your fifth)?

 I’m sure you’ve heard the rumors, there is a traffic situation in LA.
 Don’t let this stop you, however, as it’s nothing that can’t be solved with a little neighborhood rundown and expert planning.
-Starting west on the beach and moving inland there’s Malibu, Santa Monica, Venice Beach, West LA, Beverly Hills, West Hollywood, Downtown LA (DTLA) and the up-and-coming Silverlake.
+Starting west on the beach and moving inland there’s Malibu, Santa Monica, Venice Beach, West LA, Beverly Hills, West Hollywood, Hollywood Hills, Downtown LA (DTLA) and the up-and-coming Silverlake.
 My recommendation is to pick 1-2 neighboring areas (per day) and seize the day/weekend!
 With that being said, let’s dive in to the differences between LA’s many neighborhoods.

 Beautiful, but can be touristy in some areas (third street promenade).
 However, certain spots can’t be missed in this buzzy beach town.